AJMansfield/Intelligence-Core-Public/ag1.md

 Well enough to win the competition.
 And in fact, well enough that they had initially been suspected of cheating by hardcoding the maze or controlling it remotely.
 (This was resolved by running it through a new, randomly generated layout, and examining the hardware to make sure there wasn't a reciever that would allow remote control.)
-The AUV just zipped through the maze, following pretty much the idea route first time, and their time to retrieve the capsule came in just under _a third_ that of the next fastest team.
+The AUV just zipped through the maze, following pretty much the ideal route on the first try, and their time to retrieve the capsule came in just under _a third_ that of the next fastest team.

-This was despite the fact that they had accidentally _dropped_ the AUV beforehand, and while Matt had hoped nothing too serious had broken, the tinkle of glass from the camera had told him that was a lie.
+This was despite the fact that they had accidentally _dropped_ the AUV beforehand, and while Matt had hoped nothing too serious had broken, the tinkle of glass from the camera suggested otherwise.

-His teammate's were overjoyed of course, and didn't really suspect anything, but Matt knew they hadn't just done well, they'd done _impossibly_ well.
+His teammates were overjoyed of course, and didn't really suspect anything, but Matt knew they hadn't just done well, they'd done _impossibly_ well.

 --------

 Matt got back to his apartment, set the AUV on his desk and powered it on, before unzipping his bag to pull out the 3D printed tile.
-Immediately the AUV's thrusters spun up, and he zipped his bag shut to go shut it off, but as soon as he zipped it closed it shut off.
+Immediately the AUV's thrusters spun up, and he zipped his bag shut to go shut it off, but as soon as he zipped the bag closed it shut off.
 He opened the zipper a tiny bit.
 Nothing.
 Opened it a bit more, and immediately the thrusters spun up again until he zipped it back closed.